Vicky Cristina Barcelona: Plot

 As the summer winds to a close, Judy arranges for Juan Antonio and Vicky to meet at a party.
 Juan Antonio begs Vicky to meet him again privately before leaving Spain, which she finally accepts, lying to Doug in the process.
 At his home, Juan Antonio seduces and wins Vicky over again, but they are interrupted by María Elena who bursts in with a gun, firing wildly as Juan Antonio tries to calm her.
 Vicky gets shot in the hand in the process, and leaves, shouting they are insane and she could never live like this.
 She confesses the entire story to Cristina, who never realized how Vicky felt about Juan Antonio, and wishes she could have helped her.
-Doug, Vicky and Cristina return to the United States; Doug never learns what truly happened, Vicky goes back to her married life, and Cristina is back where she started, still unsure of what she wants from life or love.
+Doug, Vicky and Cristina return to the United States.
+Doug never learns what happened; Vicky goes back to her married life; and Cristina is back where she started, still unsure of what she wants, but certain of what she doesn't want.